-10 Things to Expect When You Transition from Project Manager to Program Manager
+10 Things to Expect As A Program Manager

 You’ve been working hard as a project manager for a number of years at your company.
 You have a great reputation for getting things done, playing well with others, and keeping things on track.
 There is an opening for a Program Manager position within your company and someone in the corner office realizes that you may be just the perfect candidate for the position.